-In fact, in many cases, the victim knew that at some point their husband or wife would leave them.
-For years they had been ignoring the conversations their partner had been attempting to have with them.
-The victim was lazy and comfortable in Victim Mode, even in the marriage.
+In fact, in many cases, the victim knew that at some point their husband or wife would leave them, as for years they had been ignoring the conversations their partner had been attempting to have with them.
+The victim was lazy and comfortable in Victim Mode, even within the marriage.
 They couldn’t be bothered to make any changes to improve the marriage and to reclaim the power in their life and set boundaries.

 Being in this mode within a relationship can lead to the breakdown of it.

-Being a victim stunts your growth.
-You are so busy bathing in self-pity – you are unable to reach out to new goals and achieve and change.
-It is also a place where you know the tune you are humming.
-You know the role you are in and it is very comfortable.
-You can be the victim without a script as it becomes normality.
+Being a victim stunts your mental growth as you are so busy bathing in self-pity, you are unable to reach out to new goals and achieve and change.
+It is also a place where you know the tune you are humming because you know the role you are in and it is very comfortable.
+You can be the victim without a script as it quickly becomes normality.

 Hopefully by reading this blog, you may realise that you are in victim mode.
-You can decide whether you want to stay in it or exit.
-Growing is scary as it’s the fear of the unknow.
-You have to be brave.
-When you are a victim, everything is someone else’s fault.
-“My partner died and left me with two children and I have no life”.
-This is untrue.
-It may seem that the walls have caved in, but there is always a way out, however difficult that is to find.
+You can decide whether you want to stay in it or exit, as growing is scary because of the fear of the unknown.
+You have to be brave as while you are a victim, everything is someone else’s fault; “my partner died and left me with two children and I have no life”.
+This is untrue, although it may seem that the walls have caved in there is always a way out, however difficult that is to find.

 When you leave victim mode you have to start being accountable to yourself and taking responsibility for yourself and your decisions.
 It can be a terrifying place to be.
 If you make a wrong decision, it is all your fault, but by the same token, things that start to happen which are improvements to your life, will start to make you stand tall and feel proud.
 All the responsibility is your own.
-You have to stop blaming your ex for you having no money or feeling sad and alone.
-You have to start making your own life choices and feeling how great it is to be free and mature.
+You have to stop blaming your ex for you having no money or feeling sad and alone and start making your own life choices.
+Feel how great it is to be free and mature.